dwcramer/ansible-devdocs/README.md

 1. Adjust `iotsp-internal-us-internal.sh-project.sh` as necessary for the CCS tenant you intend to use.
 Source it to set the appropriate OpenStack environment variables.
 2. Adjust any values in `vars.yml`.
-The securty group should have at least ports 22 and 9000 open.
+The security group should have at least ports 22 and 9000 open.
 3. Run the playbook:
    ```
    ANSIBLE_HOST_KEY_CHECKING=false ansible-playbook devdocs.xbudev.org.yml -e @vars.yml -i hosts
    ```